 - Use the Download unsigned ActiveX controls setting to block users from downloading unsigned ActiveX controls from Internet Explorer.

 - Use the Turn off System Restore setting to allow or prevent users from running a system restore on the device.

 - And much more...

 There are hundreds of settings available in these templates.
 To make it easier to find specific settings, use the built-in features:

-In your template, select the Settings, State, or Path columns to sort the list.
+In your template, select the Settings, State, Setting type, or Path columns to sort the list.
 For example, select the Path column to see all the settings in the

 In your template, use the Search box to find specific settings.
+You can search by setting title, or path.
 For example, search for

 copy.
 All the settings with